7x11x13/songs-to-youtube/README.md

 - The characters < and > will be replaced with fullwidth versions in titles and descriptions, as YouTube does not allow these symbols

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
+If no value exists for that key, it will not be replaced.
 To see the available keys, right click on an album or song and select "View metadata."
 Here are some useful values:
 #### Song metadata
 - `~{song_dir}` - directory of the input audio file